How to Make Baby Food With a Food Processor

 - At mealtime, sprinkle two tablespoons of brown-rice powder over a cup of boiling water and shake until thick and creamy.
 Serve hot.

-- If you want, cook this stomach-filling favorite with suction or formula instead of water for extra nutrition.
+- If you want, cook this stomach-filling favourite with suction or formula instead of water for extra nutrition.

 - As the child gets older, you need to introduce hard food.
 So mix food or refine it in the right way to make your baby food.